 An analysis of the impact on flows including discharge to both farm drains and wetlands was undertaken for low-flow situations.
-Scenario 2 was selected for this assessment because it represents a greater potential impact on surface drains compared to Scenario 3.
-The annual minima in daily flow was determined from the global flow budget for all combined drain cells within the potential area of impact (Figure 6).
-Annual minima flows were used to calculate annual recurrence intervals for each scenario, and the resulting data is presented in Table 8 and Figure 7.
+Scenario 2 was selected for this assessment because first and foremost it is the only calibrated model scenario, and of secondary importance, it represents a greater potential impact on surface drains compared to Scenario 3.
+The annual minima in daily flow was determined from the global flow budget for all combined drain cells within the potential area of impact.
+Annual minima flows were assessed to calculate the annually recurring minimum flow for each scenario and the resulting data is presented in Table 7.